-Learning how to water succulents is key to growing a healthy plant!
-If you’ve killed off every succulent you’ve ever had – don’t fret too much – you’re not alone.
+Learning how to water succulents is KEY if you want to grow them successfully!
+If you’ve killed off every succulent you’ve ever had – don’t fret – you’re not alone.

 Let’s get one thing straight: while succulents are indeed tolerant of drought conditions, they DO need water to survive.